top of page

 The proposed bill encompasses a range of tax reforms, including:

 • Permanent Extension of TCJA Provisions: The bill seeks to solidify the reduced individual income tax rates and increased standard deductions introduced in 2017.
+These changes aim to provide stability and predictability for taxpayers.

-• Child Tax Credit Enhancement: An increase in the child tax credit from $2,000 to $2,500 for tax years 2025 through 2028, reverting to $2,000 thereafter, with adjustments for inflation post-2028.
+• Child Tax Credit Enhancement: An increase in the child tax credit from $2,000 to $2,500 for tax years 2025 through 2028 is included.
+After 2028, the credit will revert to $2,000.
+Adjustments for inflation will also occur, ensuring families receive adequate support over time.

-• SALT Deduction Cap Adjustment: Raising the state and local tax (SALT) deduction cap to $30,000 for joint filers earning under $400,000, with a phase-down to $10,000 thereafter.
+• SALT Deduction Cap Adjustment: The state and local tax (SALT) deduction cap will be raised to $30,000 for joint filers earning under $400,000.
+This provision includes a phase-down to $10,000 thereafter, allowing more taxpayers to benefit from this deduction.

-• "MAGA Accounts": Establishing tax-preferred savings accounts for children born between 2025 and 2028, with initial funding of $1,000 and annual contribution limits.
+• "MAGA Accounts": A unique feature of the bill is the establishment of tax-preferred savings accounts for children born between 2025 and 2028.
+Each account will receive initial funding of $1,000, with annual contribution limits allowing families to save for their children's future.

 Internal GOP Disagreements

 Despite the bill's advancement in committee, it has faced opposition from within the Republican ranks.
-On May 16, 2025, a key vote in the House Budget Committee was blocked as five Republican fiscal conservatives joined Democrats in voting against the legislation.
-Their concerns centered on the bill's projected $3.8 trillion addition to the federal deficit over the next decade and the perceived inadequacy of proposed spending cuts.
-Additionally, some Republicans from high-tax states like New York and California have pushed for further increases to the SALT deduction cap, arguing that the proposed $30,000 cap is insufficient for their constituents.
+On May 16, 2025, a key vote in the House Budget Committee was blocked.
+Five Republican fiscal conservatives joined Democrats in voting against the legislation.
+Their concerns focused on the bill's projected $3.8 trillion addition to the federal deficit over the next decade.
+They believe the proposed spending cuts are inadequate to address this issue.

 Potential Implications